jerime1050/LW3-Custom-Image-Classifier/README.md

 **How can this system be integrated into a mobile or web application?**
 The trained model can be integrated into a mobile or web application where users can upload or capture images of vegetable crops.
 The system will process the image and display the predicted classification result.

+# Enhancing Model Performance: Visualization, Overfitting Control, Data Augmentation, and Model Deployment

+## How I Would Explain It

+### Visualizing Training and Validation Performance
+“First, I trained the CNN model with my dataset.
+While it was training, I plotted **accuracy** and **loss** graphs for both the training and validation data.
+These graphs help me see how well my model is learning.
+For example, if the training accuracy keeps going up but the validation accuracy stops improving, it’s a sign something is wrong.”

+### Understanding Overfitting
+“Overfitting happens when the model learns the training data too well but fails to generalize to new images.
+I can tell it’s overfitting when the training accuracy is high but the validation accuracy is much lower, or when the validation loss starts increasing while training loss keeps decreasing.”

+### Applying Data Augmentation
+“To make my model more robust, I applied **data augmentation**.
+This means I modified my images slightly—like rotating, flipping, zooming, or shifting them—so the model sees more variations.
+This prevents the model from memorizing the training images and helps it perform better on unseen images.”

+### Using Dropout to Reduce Overfitting
+“I also added **dropout layers** in my CNN.
+Dropout randomly ignores some neurons during training, which forces the model to learn more general features instead of memorizing details.
+This is another way to reduce overfitting.”

+### Retraining and Evaluating the Improved Model
+“After adding augmentation and dropout, I retrained my CNN.
+I then compared the new accuracy and loss graphs to my previous model.
+I could see that the validation accuracy improved, and the gap between training and validation performance became smaller, which is a good sign.”

+### Predicting Classes on New Images
+“Finally, I tested the trained model on new images that weren’t part of the training data.
+The model predicted the classes, and I checked whether they were correct.
+This step shows whether my improvements actually helped the model generalize.”